 D-Day: The Price of Freedom

-Five D-Day veterans return to France decades after they landed on D-Day, June 6, 1944.
+Narrated by Peter Kessler.
+Five D-Day veterans returned to France decades after landing on D-Day, June 6, 1944.
 Each has his own unique story,, and they take us to the places where they fought and where the memories remain all too vivid, even to this very day.
 In their journey, they visit the American cemetery in Normandy and meet up with French schoolchildren, who remind these aging men that what they did so long ago remains very important to them.
 An emotional tribute to the day the liberation of western Europe began.
-Narrated by Peter Kessler.

 Each of our documentary films has a corresponding quiz or essay question for use in the classroom by teachers and educators.